Better than my last bottle. Really drank well tonight with big fruit and a solid structure. — 4 years ago

 As you can probably tell, I adored Jim and Barbara Richards, amazing people and generous to a fault!!
 Amazing people!!!
 I don’t think I ever met their son, Sheldon, but from all accounts he is continuing the tradition of great Paloma wines, though that great Syrah vineyard was pulled out in the early 2000s — Sheldon, if you happen to see this post, I welcome any corrections if I got any details wrong!!

-Oh, and this Syrah is pretty dang good as well!!! — 7 months ago
+Oh, and this Syrah is pretty dang good as well!!! — a year ago

 Somm David T